You are not alone. If you or someone

-If one partner feels the need to dominate the other in any shape or form, whether it is physical, sexual, emotional, economic or psychological, then it is significantly more likely a relationship will turn violent.
+Domestic violence and other types of violent relationships are based on power and control.
+If one partner feels the need to dominate the other in any shape or form, it is significantly more likely a relationship will turn violent.
 Research has shown that people with abusive tendencies generally turn violent when they feel out of control.
-The Power and Control Wheel, originally developed by the Domestic Abuse Intervention Project in Duluth, Minnesota, shows the elements of power and control that interact that create a pattern of violence and abuse.
-It can be viewed it here.
+The Power and Control Wheel, originally developed by the Domestic Abuse Intervention Project in Duluth, Minnesota, shows the abusive and violent pattern perpetrators use to get and maintain power and control.

-Additionally, in economic downturns, incidents of domestic violence increase exponentially.
-Factors associated with economic downturns such as job loss, housing foreclosures or debt can contribute to higher stress levels at home, which can lead to increased violence.
-Financial difficulties can also limit options for survivors to seek safety or escape and may have a more difficult time finding a job to become financially independent of abusers.2
+Job loss, housing foreclosures, or debt can increase stress levels at home, which can lead to violence.
+Financial difficulties can also limit options for survivors to seek safety or escape.